 |

-After hatching, tadpoles
+hatching, tadpoles generally

-generally squirm from the egg
+squirm from the egg clutch

-clutch until they fall and sink to the bottom of a stream.
+until they fall and sink to

-Once they reach the bottom, they lodge themselves between
+the bottom, they lodge

-rocks and under the leaf litter where they scavenge for the
+under the leaf litter where

-small particles of organic matter on which they feed.
+particles of organic matter on

 |